raydenlim/tp/docs/UserGuide.md

 * `Filter_add n/filter_studentScores n/>80` Sets the dashboard to show students with test scores above 80.

 ### 📝Adding a grade to an assignment: `addgrade`
-Adds a grade to a person’s assignment.
+Adds a grade to a student’s assignment.

 Format: `addgrade n/STUDENT_NAME a/ASSIGNMENT g/GRADE`

 Parameters:
-* STUDENT_NAME The name of the person.
+* STUDENT_NAME The name of the student.
 * ASSIGNMENT The name of the assignment.
-* GRADE The grade of the person.
+* GRADE The grade of the student.

 Examples:
 * `addgrade n/Rayson a/Functional Expressionism g/1300` adds a grade of 1300 to Rayson’s Functional Expressionism assignment.